ShravaniNK/Credit-Card-Default-Risk-Modeling/README.md

     Better for credit risk decision support, collections prioritization, and stress testing

     Aligns more closely with regulatory and business objectives focused on risk mitigation

+- Probability of Default (PD) was estimated using logistic regression, where the model predicts the conditional probability of default in the next period given borrower demographic, behavioral, and financial attributes.
+Model outputs were interpreted directly as PD estimates and evaluated using ROC–AUC and recall to assess discriminatory power under both imbalanced and balanced training regimes.